kaspergrubbe/grubruby-jemalloc/README.md

 ## Versioning

+`GRUBRUBY_IMAGE_VERSION` starts versioning 8001 to not be confused with Ruby patchlevels.
 To understand the versioning of these images, we use the following format:

 ```
 RUBY_MAJOR.RUBY_MINOR.RUBY_MINOR.GRUBRUBY_IMAGE_VERSION
 ```

+So if you download version `2.5.1.8001` you are getting Ruby-version `2.5.1` and version `8001` of Grubruby.

 ## How to use Jemalloc